OiluProject/OiluTag/README.md

 # Oilu
-A new fiducial marker based on a new numeration system and a homogless(no homography) processing methods Developed in the [university Mohamed El Bachir El Ibrahimi of Bordj Bou Arreridj](https://www.univ-bba.dz/) Marker Website [oilucode.net](https://oilucode.net/)
+A new fiducial marker based on a new numeration system and a homogless(no homography) processing methods.

+Developed in the [university Mohamed El Bachir El Ibrahimi of Bordj Bou Arreridj](https://www.univ-bba.dz/)

+Marker Website [oilucode.net](https://oilucode.net/)

 ### Contacts